polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 ## Messaging Format

 XCM is not a protocol but a standardized [messaging format](https://github.com/polkadot-fellows/xcm-format){target=\_blank}.
 It defines the structure and behavior of messages but does not handle their delivery.
-This separation allows developers to focus on crafting precise instructions for target systems without worrying about transmission mechanics.
+This separation allows developers to focus on crafting instructions for target systems without worrying about transmission mechanics.

 XCM messages are action-oriented, specifying how the receiving blockchain should alter its state.
 Unlike transactions, they do not directly perform these changes.
 By leveraging asynchronous composability, XCM enables efficient, out-of-sequence execution, akin to how RESTful services structure HTTP requests.